Construction Accidents in Arizona

 Filing a Claim For a Construction Accident Injury

 If you have been injured as a result of an accident at a construction site in Scottsdale, there are a number of things you can do to protect yourself and your legal rights.
 Your case may be won or lost based on the work done before it ever goes to trial.
 Discussing your case with an attorney who is experienced in the area of construction injury law is the best way to protect your rights.
 If you live in the greater Scottsdale, Arizona area and you or someone you love has been injured in a construction work site accident, contact us online or call at 480-347-9804 to arrange a consultation.
-When results matter, choose The Watkin Law Office.
+When results matter, choose The Watkin Law Office, PC.
 Clark Watkin of The Watkin Law Office, PC is a Scottsdale personal injury lawyer who represents clients throughout Arizona, including Phoenix, Tempe, Mesa, Chandler, Gilbert, Glendale, Peoria, Cave Creek, Carefree, Fountain Hills and Paradise Valley.

 IMPORTANT: If the adverse party's insurance claims adjuster calls to "interview" you, decline -- at least until after you have spoken with an experienced personal injury attorney.
 Despite what the insurance adjuster might tell you, he or she is NOT "just trying to help."